Javadyakuza/Octus-Integration-Guide/docs/concepts.md

 ## Operational Differences Between Alien Tokens and Native Tokens in Everscale

 - EVER -> EVM \
-  When transfering a everscale native token, it will be locked on everscale and released on evm network.\
+  When transfering a everscale native token, it will be locked on everscale and minted on evm network because its and MultiVault token on evm.\
-  when transfering a everscale alien token it will be burnt on everscale and released on evm network if alien evm token, and minted if evm native token on evm network.
+  when transfering a everscale alien token it will be burnt on everscale and released on evm network, in case the token be evm native coin it will be released as its wrapped version.

 - EVM -> EVER \
   When transfering the evm native coin, it will be wrapped into a ERC-20 (WETH, WBNB and etc), then will be locked on evm network and minted on everscale network.